 Technical Standards and WCAG Requirements Under the European Accessibility Act 2025

 Another critical update involves the technical standards underpinning compliance with the European Accessibility Act.
 The act aligns closely with EN 301 549, a European standard for ICT accessibility, which incorporates the Web Content Accessibility Guidelines (WCAG) 2.1 AA.
 However, regulators have indicated that a transition to WCAG 2.2 is on the horizon, which will likely introduce additional success criteria that businesses must meet.
-Companies that have not yet updated their digital properties to WCAG 2.1 AA should prioritize compliance immediately, as further updates will soon be required.
+Companies that have not yet updated their digital properties to WCAG 2.1 AA should prioritize compliance immediately, as further updates may be required as standards continue to evolve.

-With enforcement fast approaching, businesses need a structured approach to meeting the European Accessibility Act 2025 requirements.
+With enforcement now in effect, businesses need a structured approach to meeting the European Accessibility Act requirements.
 A strong starting point is conducting an accessibility audit, which helps organizations identify gaps in their compliance efforts and prioritize areas for improvement.
 This process involves evaluating digital properties—such as websites and mobile apps—against WCAG 2.1 AA guidelines to ensure that content is navigable, perceivable, and usable for all users, including those relying on assistive technologies.

 Accessibility Testing Tool